ashakoor2249/password-generation/README.md

 Major changes was made to the program.
 A class, PasswordManager was defiend to better organize the program.

-The creation of the random passowrd was condensed into one method called generate_pw
+The creation of the random password was condensed into one method called generate_pw

 THe csv module was imported in order to create a csv file where the generated passwords along with their associated application could be stored.